New law protects "Good Samaritans" at underage parties

 - Resolve conflicts between individuals and groups which may, without intervention, escalate to criminal behavior.

 - Facilitate movement of persons and vehicles.

-- Reduction of environmental hazards to persons and property.
+- Reduce environmental hazards to persons and property.

 - Participate in the identification and recovery of lost or stolen property and return it to the rightful owner.